pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 `IOHIDPostEvent` will be failed if the process is not running in the current session user.
 (The root user is also forbidden.)

-`karabiner_event_dispatcher` uses this method.

-### Note

-There is a limitation that the mouse events will ignore modifier flags by IOHIDPostEvent.
-For example, even if we pressed the command key (and the NX_COMMANDMASK is sent by IOHIDPostEvent), the mouse click event will be treated as click without any modifier flags. (not command+click) `karabiner_grabber` uses `handleReport` to send modifier flag events, so we don't need to care this limitation.

 ## CGEventPost